Fun for children, relaxation for adults

 - A museum for the whole family: In the musical adventure world, the House of Music, music can be experienced with all of the senses.
 Giant instruments, computers and state-of-the-art electronics are great for playing, experimenting and discovering.
 Conduct the Vienna Philharmonic Orchestra - and the musicians will judge how good you are.
 Have a go at banging the timpani or discover what a baby can hear from the safety of its mother's tummy.
 The special interactive virtostage for children presents the "zoo concert", where the kids can prompt the crocodile to sing the blues, the frog to dance the polka and the centipede to tap-dance.

-Children can finish off an exciting day at Vienna's Prater at Kolariks Kinderwelt.
-While the kids burn of energy in the 1,000-square-metre bouncy castle adventure world, the adults can restore their strength at Restaurant Luftburg with Wiener schnitzel, knuckle of pork or spare ribs.
+You can finish off an exciting day in Vienna's Prater at the Luftburg adventure world.
+While the kids burn off energy in the 1,000 m2 bouncy castle adventure world, the adults can restore their strength at Restaurant Luftburg – Kolarik im Prater with Wiener schnitzel, knuckle of pork or spare ribs.